 AMA Advocacy in Support of Physician-led Team-based Care

-AMA supports legislation (PDF, members only) that maintains the authority of physicians in patient care.
+AMA supports legislation (PDF) that maintains the authority of physicians in patient care.

 - AMA opposes legislation that would allow for the independent practice of advanced practice registered nurses.

 - AMA assists state and specialty medical associations that seek to enact legislation that supports dynamic, flexible, physician-led team models of care.

 - The AMA creates evidence-based tools for medical associations and policymakers seeking to expand the health care workforce.